 Specifies the Acceptable Media Types for the response payload.
 See Section 6.1.1.4.
 The name of the parameter is "contentType", which is case-sensitive.
 Its syntax is:

-accept = %s"contentType" "=" 1#media-type
+accept = %s"contentType" "=" 1#rendered-media-type / 1#uri-media-type

-The WADO-URI service supports the following media types:
+The WADO-URI service supports Rendered Media Types (see Section 6.1.1.3) or the uri-media-type (see Section 6.1.1.8.5).

-uri-media-type = dicom [dcm-parameters] ; See Section 6.1.1.8.2

-The "transfer-syntax" and "charset" media type parameters are forbidden for the WADO-URI Service.
+Support for the transfer-syntax and charset media type parameters is optional.

+Note:

+Since the transfer-syntax and charset media type parameters were added to Web Services long after the WADO-URI standard was created, most origin servers are likely to ignore them.
+WADO-URI origin servers support the transfer syntax and charset query parameters, which should be used instead.

 6.2.2.1.2 Character Set Query Parameter

 Specifies the Acceptable Character Sets for the response payload.
 See Section 6.1.2.1.
 The name of the parameter is "charset", which is case-sensitive.
 Its syntax is:

-character-set = %s"charset" "=" 1#(token / [DQUOTE defined-term DQUOTE])
+character-set charset-qp = %s"charset" "=" 1#(charset [weight])

 Update PS3.18 Section 6.3.1.3 as follows: